bbauska/meta-react-basics/README.md

   alt="ToggleButton.js to true state as sidebar." width="50%" />
 </p>

-When the button is clicked, the state of the toggle sidebar variable is updated to True, and the sidebar component is displayed.
+<p>When the button is clicked, the state of the toggle sidebar variable is updated to True, and the sidebar component is displayed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ w3-s05-e. javascript - conditional if statement (221) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->